Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 What We Didn’t

-As it can be challenging to hold a large zoom camera steady without using a tripod, I like Nikon’s choice to include a right hand grip area with the Coolpix A900.
-Nikon sacrificed some of the A900’s thinness by including the right hand grip, but it’s a key design component.
+As it can be challenging to hold a large zoom camera steady without using a tripod, I like Nikon’s choice to include a right-hand grip area with the Coolpix A900.
+Nikon sacrificed some of the A900’s thinness by including the right-hand grip, but it’s a key design component.
 You’ll want to read our Panasonic Lumix GX80 review, Blackmagic Pocket 4K Cinema Camera review, and our Canon Powershot SX730 review for more powerful, pocket-sized cameras.

-The right hand grip comes into play when you’re using the Nikon Coolpix A900’s full 35X optical zoom lens and you’re trying to avoid camera shake problems.
+The right-hand grip comes into play when you’re using the Nikon Coolpix A900’s full 35X optical zoom lens and you’re trying to avoid camera shake problems.
 The large zoom is a great feature to find in a camera that measures only 1.6 inches in thickness.
-None of the other thin models on our best point and shoot digital camera list can come close to matching the 35X zoom with the A900.
+None of the other thin models on our best point-and-shoot digital camera list can come close to matching the 35X zoom with the A900.
 This impressive digital zoom truly comes in handy with getting great shots of far-away subjects.